-Name Default Description type default • default • simple maxThreads 1024 The maximum number of threads to use for requests. minThreads 8 The minimum number of threads to use for requests. maxQueuedRequests 1024 The maximum number of requests to queue before blocking the acceptors. idleThreadTimeout 1 minute The amount of time a worker thread can be idle before being stopped. nofileSoftLimit (none) The number of open file descriptors before a soft error is issued.
-Re- quires Jetty's libsetuid.so on java.library.path. nofileHardLimit (none) The number of open file descriptors before a hard error is issued.
-Re- quires Jetty's libsetuid.so on java.library.path. gid (none) The group ID to switch to once the connectors have started.
-Requires Jetty's libsetuid.so on java. library.path. uid (none) The user ID to switch to once the connectors have started.
-Requires Jetty's libsetuid.so on java. library.path. user (none) The username to switch to once the connectors have started.
-Requires Jetty's libsetuid.so on java. library.path. group (none) The group to switch to once the connectors have started.
-Requires Jetty's libsetuid.so on java. library.path. umask (none) The umask to switch to once the connectors have started.
-Requires Jetty's libsetuid.so on java. library.path. startsAsRoot (none) Whether or not the Dropwizard ap- plication is started as a root user.
-Requires Jetty's libsetuid.so on java.library.path. shutdownGracePeriod 30 seconds The maximum time to wait for Jetty, and all Managed instances, to cleanly shutdown before forcibly terminating them. allowedMethods GET, POST, PUT, DELETE, HEAD, OPTIONS, PATCH The set of allowed HTTP methods.
-Others will be rejected with a 405 Method Not Allowed response.
-2163tPDhopwizard Configur ation Reference The URL pattern relative t 83 applicationContextPath from which the JAX-RS resources will be served.
+Name Default Description

+type default • default

+• simple

+omp.c

+maxThreads 1024 The maximum number of threads

+the thread pool is allowed to grow.

+Jetty will throw java.lang.

+IllegalStateException:

+Insufficient threads: in

+case of too aggressive limit on the

+thread count.

+minThreads 8 The minimum number of threads

+to keep alive in the thread pool.

+Note that each Jetty's connector

+consumes threads from the pool.

+See HTTP connector how the thread

+may Ou avad Daguasta 1024 counts are calculated.

+maxQueuedRequests 1024 The maximum number of requests to queue before blocking the accep-

+to queue before blocking the acceptors.

+idleThreadTimeout 1 minute The amount of time a worker thread

+idic i iii cad i iii cad 1 minute can be idle before being stopped.

+nofileSoftLimit (none) The number of open file descriptors

+(mone) before a soft error is issued.
+Re-

+quires Jetty's libsetuid.so on

+java.library.path.

+nofileHardLimit (none) The number of open file descriptors

+before a hard error is issued.
+Re-

+quires Jetty's libsetuid.so on

+java.library.path.

+gid (none) The group ID to switch to once the

+connectors have started.
+Requires

+Jetty's libsetuid.so on java.

+library.path.

+uid (none) The user ID to switch to once the

+connectors have started.
+Requires

+Jetty's libsetuid.so on java.

+1100# (none) library.path.
+The username to switch to once the

+user (none) connectors have started.
+Requires

+Jetty's libsetuid. so on java.

+library.path.

+group (none) The group to switch to once the

+group (none) connectors have started.
+Requires

+Jetty's libsetuid.so on java.

+library.path.

+umask (none) The umask to switch to once the

+connectors have started.
+Requires

+Jetty's libsetuid.so on java.

+library.path.

+startsAsRoot (none) Whether or not the Dropwizard ap-

+plication is started as a root user.

+8 Requires Chapter 12.10 User Manua

+on java.library.path.

+shutdownGracePeriod 30 seconds The maximum time to wait for

+Jetty, and all Managed instances,